Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Related Works

 \section{Related Works}

-Recent years witnessed a fast-pace emergence of different multi-modal vision and language architectures proposed to tackle different visual reasoning tasks.
-We first review the representative vision-language models, briefly discuss their strengths, weaknesses, and limitations pertaining to the study of visual spatial reasoning task.
+Recent years have witnessed a fast-paced emergence of different multi-modal vision and language architectures and pretraining strategies.
+We first review the representative vision-language models and briefly discuss their strengths, weaknesses, and limitations pertaining to the study of the visual spatial reasoning task. \\